Available with Standard or Advanced license.

 Access the Manage Replicas pane

-Within ArcGIS Pro, the Manage Replicas pane can be accessed from either the Catalog view, using the Manage Replicas button, or from the Catalog pane, using the Distributed Geodatabase context menu.
+Within ArcGIS Pro, you can access the Manage Replicas pane from either the Catalog view, using the Manage Replicas button, or from the Catalog pane, using the Distributed Geodatabase context menu.

 Manage Replicas button

 From the Catalog view, use these steps to access or open the Manage Replicas pane in ArcGIS Pro:

 - Click the View tab on the ribbon.

 - In the Windows group, click Catalog View.

 - Within the Catalog view, double-click Databases to select or connect to a database.

 - Once a database connection is selected, the Databases tab under the Manage ribbon becomes active.

 - Select the Manage Replicas button to open the Manage Replicas pane.